Why most goal-setters never build a tracking system

 Digital tracking (apps and spreadsheets)

 But digital tracking introduces friction in a different way.
-You need to open the app or file, find the right place, locate the right cell, type the data, make sure it saved correctly.
+You need to open the app or file, find the right place, locate the right cell, type the data, and make sure it saved correctly.
 Each step is tiny.
 Together they create enough resistance that many people abandon digital tracking systems within weeks.

 Hybrid tracking (combining methods)

 Many people find hybrid systems work best as a personal goal tracker.
-Log data daily in paper (creates memory trace, low friction).
-Enter weekly summary into a spreadsheet for visualization and trend analysis.
+Log data daily in paper (creates a memory trace, low friction).
+Enter a weekly summary into a spreadsheet for visualization and trend analysis.
 This approach combines the cognitive benefits of analog with the analytical power of digital.

 Phase 1: Track

-Record your indicator data consistently.
-Daily for habit-based goals, weekly for project-based goals.
 Use whatever mechanism minimizes friction (paper, app, spreadsheet).
-Lally and colleagues’ research on habit formation found that the median time to reach automaticity for a new daily behavior was 66 days, with wide individual variation ranging from 18 to 254 days [7].
+Lally and colleagues’ research on habit formation found that the average time to reach automaticity for a new daily behavior was 66 days, with wide individual variation ranging from 18 to 254 days [7].
+A 2024 systematic review and meta-analysis by Singh and colleagues reached a similar conclusion, reporting a median habit-formation time in the range of roughly 59 to 66 days across the studies it examined [10].
 Building the tracking habit itself takes sustained repetition, so commit to at least two months before judging whether your system works.

 The only non-negotiable: you must log whether the day went as planned, even if the answer is “no.” A gap in data is infinitely less valuable than a zero recorded.